HEnquist/camilladsp/README.md

 * https://github.com/HEnquist/camillagui-backend - Server for a web-based gui for CamillaDSP.
 * https://github.com/HEnquist/camilladsp-config - Example configurations for things like running CamillaDSP as a systemd service.

-Other projects meant to be used with CamillaDSP:
+Other projects using CamillaDSP:
 * https://github.com/scripple/alsa_cdsp - ALSA CamillaDSP "I/O" plugin, automatic config updates at changes of samplerate, sample format or number of channels.
-* https://github.com/raptorlightning/I2S-Hat - An SPDIF Hat for the Raspberry Pi 2-X for SPDIF Communication
+* https://github.com/raptorlightning/I2S-Hat - An SPDIF Hat for the Raspberry Pi 2-X for SPDIF Communication, see also [this thread at diyAudio.com](https://www.diyaudio.com/forums/pc-based/375834-i2s-hat-raspberry-pi-hat-spdif-i2s-communication-dsp.html).
 * https://github.com/daverz/camilla-remote-control - Interface for remote control of CamillaDSP using a FLIRC USB infrared receiver or remote keyboard.
+* https://audiodigitale.eu/?p=293 - Recursive Audio Converter is a software based on CamillaDSP and SoX to do offline batch audio file convertion, upsampling and convolution.

 Music players:
 * https://moodeaudio.org/ - moOde audio player, audiophile-quality music playback for Raspberry Pi.
 * https://github.com/thoelf/Linux-Stream-Player - Play local files or streamed music with room EQ on Linux.
-* https://github.com/Lykkedk/SuperPlayer_v2.0 - Automatic filter switching at sample rate change for squeezelite.
+* https://github.com/Lykkedk/SuperPlayer_v2.0 - Automatic filter switching at sample rate change for squeezelite, see also [this thread at diyAudio.com](https://www.diyaudio.com/forums/pc-based/361429-superplayer-dsp_engine-camilladsp-samplerate-switching-esp32-remote-control.html).

 Guides and example configs:
 * https://github.com/ynot123/CamillaDSP-Cfgs-FIR-Examples - Example Filter Configuration and Convolver Coefficients.